 Nice facts and legends

-- It should protect you against depression, anxiety, poisoning, and a sudden death
+- It should protect you against depression, anxiety, poisoning, and sudden death

-- The old Greek and Romans thought this gem was the stone of Zeus and Jupiter and the one who wore it could get strength and better eyesight.
+- The old Greeks and Romans thought this gem was the stone of Zeus and Jupiter and that the one who wore it could get strength and better eyesight.
 The Egyptians used this gemstone in an amulet to prevent injury.
-And in the Middle Ages people thought that topaz could heal any mental and physical disorder and prevent death.
+In the Middle Ages, people thought that topaz could heal any mental and physical disorder and prevent death.

-- The gold-colored variety was thought to attract gold and worn on the left arm it could protect from magic, greed, pain and you could accomplish a weight loss and attract love.
+- The gold-colored variety was thought to attract gold and worn on the left arm it could protect from magic, greed, and pain and you could accomplish weight loss and attract love.